RAF Manorbier: Air Defence Range Manorbier

-The site is currently used as training and testing range for the British Army known as Air Defence Range Manorbier, the testing range fires a maximum of 750 surface-to-air missile each year on 100 designated testing days.
-The principle weapon system fired at Manorbier was fitted for night operation in 2005, the only suitable site for testing new night vision technology at the time.
-The Ministry of Defence also proposed a plan to launch a maximum of 100 missile for 20 nights a year.
+The principle weapon system fired at ADR Manorbier was fitted for night operation in 2005, the only suitable site for testing new night vision technology at the time.
+The Ministry of Defence also proposed a plan to launch a maximum of 100 missiles for 20 nights a year.
 This was met with opposition from the locals who claimed that should the plan be approved, tourism will suffer and air pollution in the area will increase.